chrsmrrs/hashgraphkernel/README.md

 # More Data Sets

-See [Benchmark Data Sets for Graph Kernels](http://graphkernels.cs.tu-dortmund.de) for mor data sets.
+See [Benchmark Data Sets for Graph Kernels](http://graphkernels.cs.tu-dortmund.de) for more data sets.